DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 - a search
 - pagination

-Claims on the payments list have the initial status of ‘Information requested’.
+Claims on the payments list have the initial ‘Information requested’ status.

 We show claims in date order, with the oldest showing first.
 The date is derived from when the school submitted the claim.